-The review above explored the ways Fallism may be understood as an interrelated phenomenon.
-Another aspect of Fallism that is central within the five case studies touches upon a broader conversation regarding the role and meaning of commemoration as part of the movements’ agenda and tactics.
-Gillis (1994) argues that memory and identity are co-depended, and while they may seem to be constants, they are continually changing and being challenged.
-Commemoration represents our everchanging reality and, in some cases, is used to highlight the difference between past and present.
-As an integral part of constructing our national identity, collective memory often becomes a battleground around questions regarding who should be commemorated, how, and where.
-The dynamic nature of commemoration can be seen in the democratization of memory as more people create their way to preserve memory, making commemoration more inclusive and mundane and not only as part of a national project, which also makes commemoration more open to political struggle (Gillis, 1994).
+The review above explores ways in which Fallism can be understood as an interrelated phenomenon.
+Another aspect of Fallism that is central to the five case studies touches upon a broader conversation regarding the role and meaning of commemoration as part of the agendas and tactics of these movements.
+Gillis (1994) argues that memory and identity are co-dependent; while they may seem to be constants, they are continually changing and being challenged.
+Commemoration represents our ever-changing reality and, in some cases, is used to highlight differences between past and present.
+As an integral part of the construction of national identity, collective memory often becomes a battleground around questions regarding who should be commemorated, how, and where.
+The dynamic nature of commemoration can be seen in the democratization of memory, as more people create their own ways of preserving it, making commemoration more inclusive and mundane instead of something that is part of a national project.
+As a result, commemoration has become more open to political struggle (Gillis, 1994).

-The dynamic character of commemoration is also reflected in "generations of memory" (Winter, 2006).
-Winter argues that we can trace shifts in commemoration practices in memory cycles.
-From the ubiquitous war memorial after the First World War to the narrative shift that highlights Holocaust survivors, changes in commemoration's practices reflect social, economic, and political changes.
-Moreover, transitions in commemoration, whether by location, design, or object of commemoration, also express the struggle of the variant meanings of collective memory and commemoration (Winter, 2006).
-These struggles on meanings are often happening while creating what Pier Nora (1989) calls lieux de memoir (site of memory).
-The political struggle of collective memory is even more noticeable in ethnically divided societies since it is almost impossible to maintain multiple narratives without conflicts (Bruggemann & Kasekamp, 2008).
+The dynamic character of commemoration is also reflected in what Caroline Winter has called generations of memory (Winter, 2006).
+Winter argues that we can trace shifts in commemoration practices in memory cycles that reflect social, economic, and political changes, from the ubiquitous First World War memorials to the narrative shift that has highlighted survivors of the Holocaust.
+Transitions in commemoration, whether in their location, design, or object of commemoration, express the struggles of the variant meanings of collective memory and commemoration (Winter, 2006).
+These struggles often take place during the creation of what Pier Nora (1989) calls lieux de mémoire (sites of memory).
+The political struggle involved in collective memory is even more noticeable in ethnically divided societies, since it is almost impossible to maintain multiple narratives without conflict (Bruggemann & Kasekamp, 2008).

-Commemorative practices can also become internationalized.
-In the case of genocides commemoration, Bickford and Sodaro (2010) demonstrate how the internationalization of Holocaust commemoration turned into a new commemoration norm of 'never again'.
-Selimovic (2013) demonstrates how using international commemorations' norms to commemorate genocide produced different outcomes.
-In some cases, commemoration norms enabled survivors' political agency, while in others, they subdue other narratives of memory for the sake of national unity.
+Commemorative practices can become internationalized.
+Louis Bickford and Amy Sodaro (2010) demonstrate how the internationalization of Holocaust commemoration turned into a new commemoration norm of “never again.”
+Johanna Mannergren Selimovic (2013) demonstrates how using the norms of international commemoration to commemorate genocide has produced different outcomes; in some cases commemoration norms have facilitated the political agency of survivors, while in other cases they have subdued alternative narratives of memory for the sake of national unity.
 While commemoration may become a site of consensus, it can also become a site of political conflict.
-The demand to remove Confederate monuments in the US South provide such an example where demands to remove these monuments is often evokes conflict regarding historical narratives, heritage, and identity (de Velasco, 2019; Hahn, 2018).
-Commemoration as a site for political struggle is found in all five case studies.
-However, we need to understand the politics behind these conflicts, how Fallists movements respond to counterclaims, and how they use memory as a resistance tool?
+The demand that Confederate monuments in the Southern US be removed provides an example where such demands evoke conflict regarding historical narratives, heritage, and identity (de Velasco, 2019; Hahn, 2018).
+Commemoration as a site for political struggle is found in all five of the case studies here.
+However, we need to understand the politics behind these conflicts, how Fallists movements respond to counterclaims, and how they use memory as a resistance tool.

-Fallists movements’ demands for monument removals to correct historical narratives may exemplify the idea of counter-interpretation to the collective memory of slavery and colonialism as a way for memory to become a resistance tool (Ryan, 2010).
-Another way of commemorative resistance is by creating counter-monuments (Becker, 2019).
-In New Orleans, for example, black residents created counter-monuments to defy the history of the Confederacy.
-Creating alternative and multiple narratives as a way of resistance is also used as a reparative tool in deeply divided societies.
-Commemoration can become a symbolic reparation or a gesture of compensation in deeply divided societies by acknowledging other memory narratives (Brown, 2013; Marschall, 2004).
-This process highlights how commemoration can become a political demand as a starting point for reparation for colonialism and slavery.
+Fallist movements’ demands that historical narratives be corrected by the removal of certain monuments indicates how counter-interpretation to the collective memory of slavery and colonialism can provide a way for memory to become a resistance tool (Ryan, 2010).
+Another method of commemorative resistance is the creation of counter-monuments (Becker, 2019).
+In New Orleans, for example, Black residents have created counter-monuments to defy the history of the Confederacy.
+In deeply divided societies, the creation of alternative and multiple narratives as a means of resistance can also be a reparative tool.
+Through the acknowledgment of other memory narratives, commemoration can become a symbolic reparation or a gesture of compensation (Brown, 2013; Marschall, 2004).
+This process highlights how commemoration as a political demand can be a starting point for reparation for colonialism and slavery.